Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Create New Bonding Rituals

 One of the hardest parts of weaning can be the loss of that special, quiet time with your baby.
-Proactively create new rituals to maintain that sense of closeness.
+Proactively create new rituals to maintain that sense of closeness, such as:

 - Dedicated Cuddle Time: Set aside time each day for skin-to-skin contact or just quiet cuddles on the couch.